bigwhoop/formular/README.md

 So what is happening here?

-First we define create some `.php` files in a directory.
+First we create some `.php` files in a directory.
 This templates directory we then register with the form using `addTemplatesPath()`.
 The name of the files minus the extension are use as the template names.
 Next we define some elements using the available templates.
 When rendering the specified element attributes will get passed on to the templates.